codacy/chart/docs/installation/index.md

 # Install

-Install Codacy on Kubernetes with the cloud native Codacy Helm chart.
+Install Codacy in an existing Kubernetes cluster with the cloud-native Codacy Helm chart.
 This guide will cover the required values and common options.

 Before starting, make sure you are aware of the [requirements](../requirements/index.md).